maxbutler407/AI_Assessment_1/README.md

 "endState".

 ## Task 1

+AIM: Link must collect all the gold without falling into a pit or being attacked by the wumpus.

 For 1, your code needs to specify the value that the function makeMove() in link.py returns.
 There are four legal values for makeMove() to return: